 The incidence of a composite outcome consinsting of all-cause mortality (patients who dies from any cause after surgery), stage 2 (an increase in serum creatinine to 2.0-2.9 times the baseline value) or stage 3 (an increase in serum creatinine to ≥3.0 times the baseline value or to an absolute level of ≥4.0 mg/dL) acute kidney injury, or new requirement for renal replacement therapy (de novo renal replacement therapy after surgery among patients who were renal replacement therapy-naive before surgery).

-Incidence of acute kidney injury
+Maximum stage of acute kidney injury

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.